-These are compulsory choices to ensure all students study a Humanities subject.
+This is a compulsory choice to ensure all students study a Humanities subject.

-Option two, three and four will be an open choice from the full range of other option subjects.
+Option 2, 3 and 4 will be an open choice from the full range of other option subjects.

-GCSE - UNDERSTANDING GRADINGS
+GCSE - Understanding Gradings

 In 2017, the government decided to change the way that GCSE qualifications are graded.
-Most GCSEs are now graded on a 9-1 scale rather than the previous A-G scale.
+Most GCSEs are now graded on a 9-1 scale rather than the previous A^ -G scale.
 In KS3 we give students a 9-1 working at grade that mirrors this process.
-Below is a summary of how the 9-1 grading structure relates to the previous structure grading structure - A-G.
+Below is a summary of how the 9-1 grading structure relates to the previous structure grading structure - A^ -G.

-Previous Grading Structure A : А В С D E F G U Current Grading Structure 9 8 7 6 5 4 3 : 2 1 U
+Previous Grading Structure A A В C D E F G U Current Grading Structure 9 8 7 6 5 4 3 2 2 1 U